demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

   // TODO
 ```

 The `userResult` is of type `Result<User, string>` with the failure (of `string` type) side representing the validation error that may occur while mapping the user representation from the database to the domain model.
-It also means that data that we retrieved in not consistent and hence we need to treat this failure as Exception.
+It also means that data that we retrieved is not consistent, and hence we need to treat this failure as Exception.

 ```fsharp
 // DataContext.``public.UsersEntity`` -> AsyncResult<User, System.Exception>